thierryarauj0/thierryarauuj0/README.md

 -I have knowledge in Springboot, Mysql, Css, Html, Mediapipe and Cv2 .

--currently working with react and .net at eptus corporation
+-currently working with NextJs and .net at eptus corporation

 <div align="center">
   <a href="https://github.com/thierryarauj0">